zephyrproject-rtos/zephyr/boards/arm/mimxrt1064_evk/doc/index.rst

 Overview
 ********

-The i.MX RT1064 is the latest addition to the industry's first crossover processor series and expands the i.MX RT series to three scalable families.
+The i.MX RT1064 adds to the industry's first crossover processor series and expands the i.MX RT series to three scalable families.
 The i.MX RT1064 doubles the On-Chip SRAM to 1MB while keeping pin-to-pin compatibility with i.MX RT1050.
-This new series introduces additional features ideal for real-time applications such as High-Speed GPIO, CAN-FD, and synchronous parallel NAND/NOR/PSRAM controller.
-The i.MX RT1064 runs on the Arm® Cortex-M7® core at 600 MHz.
+This series introduces additional features ideal for real-time applications such as High-Speed GPIO, CAN-FD, and synchronous parallel NAND/NOR/PSRAM controller.
+The i.MX RT1064 runs on the Arm® Cortex-M7® core up to 600 MHz.

 .. image:: ./mimxrt1064_evk.jpg
    :width: 600px